ashton6student/ece445/README.md

 # VR Gloves Project

+Note: each subfolder has its own `README.md` file that forms the ECE 445 notebook, in addition to this top level file.

 ## Overview

 The VR Gloves project aims to create a pair of wearable hand-tracking gloves for VR applications, compatible with popular VR systems like Meta Quest 2.
 The gloves utilize potentiometers for finger flex tracking, a servo-based haptic feedback system, and BLE communication to interact with Unity applications.
 This project takes inspiration from UDCAP Kickstarter gloves and LucidGloves, enhancing them with a more affordable and DIY-friendly approach.